 The Fund has a tax-deferred 403(b) retirement plan covering substantially all of its employees.
 Employer contributions are discretionary and based upon the eligible employees' annual salary.
-The contributions to the Fund's retirement plan for the year ended December 31, 2019, totaled \$1,544.
+The contributions to the Fund's retirement plan for the years ended December 31, 2020 and 2019, totaled \$1,506 and \$1,544, respectively.